Apostrophes and Hyphens: Common Mistakes and How to Use Them Correctly

 What is a hyphen used for in everyday writing?

 A hyphen joins words to form compound terms or breaks a word at the end of a line.
-In everyday writing, hyphens most commonly appear in compound modifiers (e.g., "user-friendly software"), certain prefixed words (like "self-respect"), and written-out numbers between 21 and 99.
+In everyday writing, hyphens most commonly appear in compound modifiers before nouns (such as "user-friendly software"), with certain prefixes (such as "self-respect"), and in written-out numbers between 21 and 99.

 When is a hyphen used with compound modifiers?

 Use a hyphen with compound modifiers when they appear before the noun they modify.
 For example: "state-of-the-art technology," "full-time job," or "blue-green eyes."
-However, when these same modifiers appear after the noun, they typically don't need hyphens: "The technology is state of the art."
+When the same modifiers appear after the noun, hyphens are typically not needed: "The technology is state of the art."

-When is a hyphen used for prefixes like "pre" and "re"?
+When is a hyphen used with prefixes like "pre" and "re"?

-Most prefixes don't require hyphens (e.g., restart), but hyphens should be used in some cases: proper nouns (e.g., pre-Victorian); to avoid confusion (re-sign, or sign again vs. resign or quit; with self-, ex-, and all- (e.g., self-respect, ex-partner, all-inclusive); when the prefix ends with the same letter the word begins with (e.g., anti-inflammatory, co-owner).
+Most prefixes don't require hyphens, but use a hyphen with prefixes before proper nouns (pre-Victorian), to avoid confusion (re-sign vs. resign), and with self-, ex-, and all- (self-respect, ex-partner, all-inclusive).
+Also hyphenate when the prefix ends with the same letter the word begins with, such as anti-inflammatory or co-owner.

-The most common apostrophe errors include: using apostrophes in basic plurals (orange's instead of oranges); confusing its (possessive) with it's (contraction of "it is"); incorrect placement in plural possessives (the Smiths' house, not the Smith's house for the entire family); and misusing apostrophes in acronyms and decades (DVDs, not DVD's; 1980s, not 1980's).
+The most common apostrophe errors include using apostrophes in basic plurals (orange's instead of oranges), confusing its (possessive) with it's (contraction of "it is"), incorrect placement in plural possessives (the Smiths' house, not the Smith's house for the entire family), and adding apostrophes to acronyms and decades (DVDs not DVD's, 1980s not 1980's).

 Is it "James's car" or "James' car"?

 Both forms can be correct depending on which style guide you follow.
-Traditional guides like Chicago Manual of Style recommend "James's truck," while some journalistic styles prefer "James' truck."
-The important thing is to be consistent throughout a document.
+Chicago Manual of Style recommends "James's car," while some journalistic styles prefer "James' car."
+The important thing is to be consistent throughout your document.

-Can hyphens change the meaning of a word or sentence?
+Can hyphens change the meaning of a sentence?

-Yes!
-Consider this example: “Thirty odd people attended” (approximately 30 strange people) versus “Thirty-odd people attended” (a bit more than 30 people attended).
+Yes.
+Consider: "Thirty odd people attended" (approximately 30 strange people) versus "Thirty-odd people attended" (a bit more than 30 people attended).
+A single hyphen changes the meaning entirely.